 Tactics used: Unicorns (pictures), townhalls, printout of climate change pamphlets

-None of these tactics worked–he asked himself, what would actually move the needle on the whole climate/clean energy agenda?
+None of these tactics worked–he asked himself, given that the Member of Congress seemed immovable, at least in the short-term, what would actually move the needle on the whole climate/clean energy agenda?

-Answer–Resolution 124: 100% clean energy in St. Louis by 2035
+Answer–Local action, specifically Resolution 124: 100% clean energy in St. Louis by 2035

 ***